samrocksc/radjokes/resume.md

 **Wunderflats**

-- Technical Team Lead | October 2023 - Present
+- Technical Team Lead | October 2023 - July 2025
   - Line Management for 5 direct reports and a team of 8 members
   - Implemented features with team to increase company revenue considerably
   - Implemented payment automation systems to help improve the customer Experience